Wellington Lima (acrobat)

-Wellington Lima (born 20 November 1979) is a Brazilian artistic acrobat and performer who currently works as a performer in the OVO show at Cirque du Soleil.
+Wellington Lima (born 20 November 1979) is a Brazilian artistic acrobat and performer who works with Cirque du Soleil.

-Early life
+Career

-Wellington Lima, also known as Palhaçada (pall-ya-sah-dah), is a World re-known performer specialized on the disciplines of the Capoeira, trampwall, and trampoline.
+Wellington Lima, also known as Palhaçada (pall-ya-sah-dah), is a performer who specializes in capoeira, trampwall, and trampoline.

 Wellington won the Brazilian National Championships of trampoline in 1997.
-After winning the National, Wellington went on to a 25-year career with Cirque du Soleil where he performed in many places around the world including Australia, Brazil, Canada, Egypt, Germany, Holland, Japan, Spain, Switzerland, and the USA.
-He has graced the stages in five of Cirque Du Soleil productions: La Nouba, Dralion, Viva Elvis, Michael Jackson One, and OVO.
-He has also performed in many high caliber venues, to name a few the Pan American Games, The Oscars, Redbull Cirque Du Soleil High Performance Exchange and Miss America.
-He holds several certifications including Performance Enhancement Specialist (NASM), Leadership Coach (SBCoaching) and Safety Certification (USAGymnastics).
+After winning the National, Wellington went on to a 25-year career with Cirque du Soleil.
+He’s performed in many places around the world, including Australia, Brazil, Canada, Egypt, Germany, Holland, Japan, Spain, Switzerland, and the USA.
+He has performed in five Cirque Du Soleil productions: La Nouba, Dralion, Viva Elvis, Michael Jackson One, and OVO.
+He’s also performed for a variety of events, including the Pan American Games, the Oscars, Redbull Cirque Du Soleil High Performance Exchange, and Miss America.
+He holds several certifications including Performance Enhancement Specialist (NASM), Leadership Coach (SBCoaching), and Safety Certification (USAGymnastics).

-Wellington “Palhaçada” Lima enjoys encouraging people of all ages to develop their awareness of their body and mind through his specialized disciplines.

-Learn more about Lima's career through an exclusive interview with CircusTalk on his achievement as the Winner of CircusTalk’s first-ever Members’ Voice Award!